 You'll only need about one page for this section:

-- Write the points you have to prove at trial on one side of the paper.
+- Write the points you have to prove at trial on one side of the page.

-- Write a list of the evidence you're going to use to prove those points on the other side.
+- Write a list of the evidence you're going to use to prove those points on the other side of the page.

 - Make a copy of your trial preparation worksheet and put it in the Summation section.